sanyaade-teachings/wp_mac_photo_gallery/readme.txt

 = Can I get the Mac Photo Gallery plugin customized to my needs? = Yes, but there will be additional charges based on the request for customization has to be made by the requester.

-= What is the advantage of using this Wordpress Mac Gallery Plugin? = To know more features and advantages of our mac gallery plugin, visit this link - http://www.apptha.com/category/extension/Wordpress/Mac Photo Gallery.html